akka/akka-persistence-jdbc/README.md

 Gitter | [![Join the chat at https://gitter.im/dnvriend/akka-persistence-jdbc](https://badges.gitter.im/dnvriend/akka-persistence-jdbc.svg)](https://gitter.im/dnvriend/akka-persistence-jdbc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) | Gitter

 ## New release
-Version 2.3.0 is a 'killing feature creep' and async query release and breaks backwards compatibility with v2.2x and older, please read the _What's new_ section at the bottom of the page. **Please review the changes in configuration!!**
+This new release is a 'killing feature creep' and async query release and breaks backwards compatibility with v2.2x and older, please read the _What's new_ section at the bottom of the page. **Please review the changes in configuration!!**

 - It uses [Typesafe/Lightbend Slick][slick] as the database backend,